ibexa/documentation-developer/docs/updating/from_4.0/to_4.1.md

 composer run post-install-cmd
 ```

-Finally, generate the new GraphQl schema:
+Finally, generate the new GraphQL schema:

 ``` bash
 php bin/console ibexa:graphql:generate-schema
 ```

+YAML files with the schema are located in `config/graphql/types/ibexa`.